 Minder Vegetarian are a chain of restaurants are run by the Tzu Chi Buddhist Foundation (more in this post).
 While they are not strictly vegan they are often a very good option for a lunch or dinner on the go.

 Besides two nightmarket stands, Minder Vegetarian Restaurant in Hsindian was my first vegetarian restaurant in Taiwan, which a colleague kindly took me to after I told her how difficult it was to find vegetarian food in Taipei.
 I still remember the "Oh yes... this is what I had expected in Taiwan, but haven't been able to find" feeling, and still enjoy going back to that restaurant for that reason (as well as the food).
+It's a sign of how fast things have changed that Minder has gone from my best meal in Taipei to one for when I'm desperate or just don't have time to leave Taipei Main Station.

 |a typical pay-by-weight Minder Vegetarian meal (Taipei Main Station branch)|